ghc-proposals/ghc-proposals/README.rst

    * `How to bring a proposal before the committee <#how-to-bring-a-proposal-before-the-committee>`__
    * `Who is the committee? <#who-is-the-committee>`__

-5. (No label.)  **Responsibility for next action:** committee secretary.  **Timescale**: a few days.
+4. (No label.)  **Responsibility for next action:** committee secretary.  **Timescale**: a few days.

    The committee secretary appoints a committee member as shepherd, which moves the proposal to the *Pending shepherd recommendation* state.

-6. **Label**: `Pending shepherd recommendation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_.  **Responsibility for next action:** shepherd.  **Timescale**: two weeks.
+5. **Label**: `Pending shepherd recommendation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_.  **Responsibility for next action:** shepherd.  **Timescale**: two weeks.

    The shepherd reviews the proposal, and may request changes that they would like to see before they submit their recommendation to accept or reject the proposal to the committee.

    During this period, the shepherd may change the label to "Needs revision".
 This does not imply that the shepherd is opposed to the proposal, but is merely meant to indicate that there are outstanding comments the author of the proposal needs to address before the shepherd can continue.
+While the Proposal is marked as "Needs revision", the duration of this stage freezes.

-   Within two weeks, the shepherd should submit their recommendation to accept or reject the proposal to the committee.
+   Within two weeks, if the shepherd does not request revisions, then they then they should submit their recommendation to accept or reject the proposal to the committee.
 This moves the proposal to the *Pending committee review* state.

    * `Committee process <#committee-process-for-responding-to-a-proposal>`__
    * `≡ List of proposals waiting for shepherd <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+shepherd+recommendation%22>`_

+6. **Label**: `Dormant <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Dormant%22>`__.  **Responsibility for next action**: committee secretary.

+   If a proposal sees no activity for a long time while the Shepherd or Committee waits too long for an author response, it is marked as “dormant” and eventually closed.

+   * `What is a dormant proposal? <#what-is-a-dormant-proposal>`__
+   * `≡ List of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Dormant%22>`__

 7. **Label**: `Pending committee review <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+committee+review%22>`__.  **Responsibility for next action**: shepherd.  **Timescale**: four or five weeks.